NickBirks/softeng19/ms/index.md

 ## The Issues Backlog

 Over time, it is likely that you will have more issues in GitHub Issues than you have as part of your current milestone.
-Issues are a great way to track not only needed code for features and bug fixes, but also needed design discussions (e.g., "Where should we store our timer information and what should the format look like?").
+Issues are a great way to track not only needed code for features and bug fixes, but also needed design discussions (e.g., "Where should we store our tracker information and what should the format look like?").

+## Grading of Milestones

+Milestones will be evaluated on the following criteria.

+* How well you curate issues and group them into a milestone.
+* How well you participate in evaluation of Pull Requests.
+* How well you code.
+Did you close issues, and to what degree is your code reliable and maintainable?

+Starting with milestone 3, you will also be judged on the presence of unit tests and the test coverage of your code base.

+Also, starting in a future milestone (to be determined), you will be judged on your design documentation.
+You will be notified in that future milestone description when it is posted.

+Finally, you will be judged based on your participation on the team for each milestone.
+If it's clear an individual is not participating adequately, that individual's grade will be reduced.

 ## Milestone 1